Hard drives

 simple, practical uses.
 For example, junkyards use electromagnets (huge

-magnets that can be switched on and off using electricity) to pick up
+magnets that can be switched on and off with electricity) to pick up

 and move around piles of metal scrap.